saltmktg/mt-ga-tracking/README.md

 ### The Problem

-The problem is that the code we're using to do this *doesn't* work in Internet Explorer.
+The problem is that the code we're using to do this on the Meeting Tomorrow site *doesn't* work in Internet Explorer.
 It only works in Chrome, Firefox, and Safari - but no IE. Since 15-20% of the site's visitors use Internet Explorer, it needs to work for those users as well.

 ### About the Code